 a) If You Want to Improve your HVAC System a Bit From a Health Point of View Without Too Much Hassle

-Simply increase the filtration efficiency, MERV rating, of your current filter will help.
+The best HVAC filter in this case is one that simply increases the filtration efficiency to a degree that your HVAC system can cope with.
 Most HVAC systems can take a MERV 12 or 13 filter but you will need to check with an HVAC technician that yours can.
 If a technician says that yours cannot then go through option b) below.
 There is not much point in paying money for a remodel and only aiming for MERV 13 standard.
 If you are going to the expense and trouble of remodelling the system you should aim for a MERV 16 or even HEPA system.

 The filter should be from a US manufacturer eg Filtrette, Honeywell, FilterBuy, Nordic Pure, Aerostar…